NikolaosKU/SIMD-Single-Instruction-Multiple-Data-/README.md

 Once succesfully executed locally, I remotely conneced via ssh to a linux machine of KU Leuven Computer Science department.
 I compiled and executed the program thre sucesfully as well.
 For modifications of the files I used 'nano'.

-The code is not my property.
-Part of the code was provided by the BDAP team of the engineering department of KU Leuven.
+!
+Disclaimer:  Part of the code was provided by the BDAP team of the engineering department of KU Leuven. !
 Warm regards, Nikolaos Kales